Balkan-Carpathians-Albanian Alps Tour 1

 Stage for the day 242 km!

-For the last stage of our journey, we have saved what is probably the most beautiful section of the Jadranska Magistrala, the legendary coastal road along the Adriatic.
+For the last stage of our journey, we’ve saved what is probably the most beautiful stretch of the Jadranska Magistrala — the legendary coastal road along the Adriatic.
+A few more kilometers of breathtaking Adriatic views are still waiting for us.
+This road is famous for a reason: it’s widely considered one of the most stunning coastal routes in Europe.

 Tour map